About this listing

 Many of our guests have found it easiest to have a car, but it's not hard to get around without one, relying on public transit.
 We have a beautiful new light rail line connecting us to Portland (the MAX Orange Line).

 --5 min to charming village-like neighborhood of Sellwood in SE Portland with shops, cafes, bars

 --13 min to inner Southeast and downtown Portland

---20 min to inner SE Portland at Hawthorne Bridge
+--20 min ride to downtown Portland at PSU

---10 min to downtown Milwaukie with some restaurants and bars (but not as many as Sellwood)
+--10 min to downtown Milwaukie with a few restaurants and bars (but not as many as Sellwood)

 --20 min to charming village of Sellwood via the Trolley Trail, through Milwaukie Riverfront Park, and north on SE 17th Ave.

 Two of the big car sharing companies do business in Portland -- Car2Go and Zipcar.
 I find Car2Go to be the most useful, since they allow one-way rentals.
 You'd have to be a member already from another city.
 The only challenge is that Car2Go's "home area" doesn't extend all the way south to our house, but it is useful once you're in Sellwood or points north.

 Uber and Lyft operate in Portland and its suburbs, including for airport pickup and drop off.
 Obviously you need to have a smartphone and download the app to use these services.